-Female figurines have been found during archaeological excavations.
-The most famous one is the Venus of Willendorf dating from around 23,000 BC.
-Some scholars believe these figurines depict mother goddesses.
-And indeed many ancient cultures had mother goddesses associated with fertility.
-Women give birth and humans in early civilisations may have thought that women have special powers that enable them to create life.
-One of the best known mother goddesses was Isis in ancient Egypt.
+In archaeological excavations, female figurines have turned up.
+They could depict mother goddesses.
+The most famous one is the Venus of Willendorf from around 23,000 BC.
+In ancient cultures, mother goddesses represented fertility.
+Women give birth, and early humans may not have known fatherhood.
+They may have believed that women create life.
+The ability of women to produce offspring could have been the essence of mother goddess worship.
+One of the best-known mother goddesses was Isis in ancient Egypt.

 Featured image: Eve in the Garden Of Eden.
 Henri Rousseau (1906-1910).
 Public Domain.
 Wikimedia Commons.

 Other images: Venus of Willendorf.
 Don Hitchcock (2008).
-Wikimedia Commons; Isis with Horus.
-Metropolitan Museum of Art.
-Public Domain.
-Wikimedia Commons; Saint Mary Bolnichka Icon.
-Public Domain.
 Wikimedia Commons.